Fox McCloud: Concept and design

 In 1992, Nintendo and Argonaut Software collaborated to produce a 3D space shooter for the Super NES, provisionally titled 'SnesGlider'.
-The development team, led by Shigeru Miyamoto, redesigned what had been a tech demo into a rail shooter, with Nintendo designing the game and Argonaut handling the programming aspects.
+The development team, led by Shigeru Miyamoto, redesigned what had been a tech demo into a rail shooter, from Nintendo designing the game and Argonaut handling the programming aspects.
 However, without a story, it lacked any incentive to play beyond flying and shooting.
-Miyamoto sketched out a universe, but could not decide on a natural hero to convey a sense of an epic space saga.
+Miyamoto sketched out a universe but could not decide on a natural hero to convey a sense of an epic space saga.
 Names under consideration included "Star Wolf", "Star Sheep", "Star Fox", "Star Sparrow", and "Star Hawk".
 Miyamoto finally settled on having a fox as the main character after visiting Fushimi Inari-taisha in Kyoto, the head shrine of Inari, a Japanese kami associated with foxes.
 Inari is portrayed as being able to fly, and its shrines, particularly the one in Kyoto, are surrounded by red arches (torii), giving Miyamoto the idea of a fox that could fly through arches.
-Fox's face was modeled after Inari's, and usually wears a "red turtleneck" or "red scarf" around his neck, like the statue.
-Fox McCloud's personality is heavily based on Shigeru Miyamoto's own personality, with the surname 'McCloud' being suggested by Dylan Cuthbert, one of Argonaut's programmers.
+His face was modeled after Inari's, and usually wears a "red turtleneck" or "red scarf" around his neck, like the statue.
+Fox McCloud's personality is heavily based on Shigeru Miyamoto's personality, with the surname 'McCloud' being suggested by Dylan Cuthbert, one of Argonaut's programmers.

 Fox McCloud is an anthropomorphic fox with orange-brown fur, with golden-brown or white highlights.
-He has a stereotypical bushy white-tipped tail which appears to be very short in Star Fox 64 and Command.
+He has a stereotypical bushy, white-tipped tail which appears to be very short in Star Fox 64 and Command.
 His eyes are inconsistently shown to be either green or blue.
 He will occasionally wear large tanker boots over his legs when fighting on the ground.
+Takaya Imamura from the Star Fox development team noted that the anthropomorphic styling was to help players feel empathy towards the characters in Star Fox.
 Fox's outfit has changed in every game he appears in, but generally includes an orange or green jumpsuit under a pale gray flight jacket or combat vest and a headset.
 In Star Fox 64, if the game is played in expert mode, Fox wears a pair of sunglasses similar to what his father wore.
 Nintendo has never officially cited Fox's age or height in a game manual, but Nintendo Power released a card featuring Fox, which stated that during Star Fox 64 he is 18 years old, his height is 1.73 SM and his weight is 70.31 SK.
 The SNES Star Fox soundtrack booklet stated that Fox's height is 152 cm and his weight is 46 kg.
 Fox would be 26 in Adventures (as Adventures takes place just 8 years after the events of Star Fox 64), 27 in Assault (the game manual stated 1 year had passed since the conclusion of Adventures), and 29 to 30 in Command (exactly three years right after the conclusion of Assault).